nadiamariduena/e-commerce-react-stripe/src/errors.md

 <br>
 <br>

-#### After testing different things, i remembered that in the beginning i had to play with 3 words to see the image: media, src, and url, but importantly, i need that whatever i put it had to match the 2 files:
+#### After testing different things, i remembered that in the beginning i had to play with 3 words to see the image: media, src, and url, but importantly, i knew that whatever i put, it had to match the 2 files:

 > **Product.jsx** and **CartItem.jsx**

 <br>

-- The Whole issue was strange, because the whole project has been working very well since the beginning, and just when i deleted the products from the commercejs dashboard, it caused the mess, but i am glad it happened now i know something more :)
+- The Whole issue was confusing, because the whole project has been working very well since the beginning, and just when i deleted the products from the commercejs dashboard, it caused the chaos, but i am glad it happened, now i know something new :)

 [<img src="/src/img/error-after-delete-products-commercejs-2.gif"/>]()